Sports Betting Legalization Amplifies Emotional Cues & Intimate Partner Violence

 PhD Candidate in Economics

 I am an economics PhD candidate at the University of Oregon.
 I am an applied microeconomist with broad interests in health, labor, and public economics and specific interests in researching how public policies affect health behavior, criminality, and principal-agent problems policing.
-I will be on the job market for the 2024-2025 academic year.
+I am on the job market for the 2024-2025 academic year.